wdv4758h/rst2html5slides/doc/usage.rst

   This will cause the slide to be rotated clockwise or counter-clockwise.
 * :literal:`data-rotate`: The same as data-rotate-z.

-Unless there is a automatic distribution function defined, the same set of :literal:`data-*` attributes are applied to the following slides until you overwrite some of their values.
+Unless there is an automatic distribution function defined, the same set of :literal:`data-*` attributes are applied to the following slides until you overwrite some of their values.
 For example: